What are myasthenia gravis (MG) tests?

 What do the results mean?

 - Medicines.
-There are different kinds of medicines used to help improve muscle strength.
+Different medicines are used to help improve muscle strength and/or decrease your body's immune system responses.

 - Surgery.
-Your provider may recommend surgical removal of the thymus gland, which is often abnormal in people with MG.
+Your provider may recommend surgical removal of your thymus gland, which is often abnormal in people with MG.
 The procedure can reduce symptoms, even in people without thymus tumors.

 Is there anything else I need to know about MG testing?